419Labs/starknet-ecosystem.com/README.md

 To add a new project you have to:

-- Create your project on `data/ecosystem.ts` by reusign existing tag available on `data/tag.ts`
+- Create your project on `data/ecosystem.ts` by reusign existing tags available on `data/tag.ts`
 - Add your project logo into `public/logos/`
 - Create a Pull Request following the title: "✨ Introducing AwesomeProjectName"